softwarewolves/riders/README.md

 * If the exchange fails, an error message appears with the reason for the failure.

 #### Hints
-* Since you will be using PKCE, the authorization server needs to redirect to a page that will exchange the code for tokens.
+* Since you are using the authorization code grant, the authorization server needs to redirect to a page that exchanges the code for tokens.
+* There is a, thus far unused, React component that may come in handy.
 * Prior to the implementation of this requirement, the case for using React Router is not exactly compelling.
 Here you can make it shine.
-* There is a, thus far unused, React component that may come in handy.
 * Error messages are being displayed by the `ErrorMessage` component based on the `error` state key.
 So, if authentication fails, call the `notify` Redux action creator to set error state.

 ### Step 3 - put the app into an authenticated state